 In six parts, divided into the regions of Europe, Australasia, Latin America/Caribbean, Middle East, Africa, and Asia, Melnick covers and deciphers the nine decades of the Hollywood industry abroad, from 1923 to 2013.
 For each location, he lists the bureaucratic implications, the corporation’s interests in the respective markets and the history of many most prestigious movie houses.

-The book’s subject, the films in combination with their means of presentation and distribution, basically was a topic uncovered by academic research and media studies before, according to the author.
-As the earlier focus generally was on the media, film directors, film production, the script, aesthetic power and actors.
-For many decades though, before VHS, DVDs, and online streaming services were around, the movie theater was the main and typically only location where audiences and films got together.
-That important context, says Melnick, usually was neglected so far, thus ignoring film exhibition and connected “local, national, and global affairs.”
+The book’s subject, the films in combination with their means of presentation and distribution, basically was a topic uncovered by academic research and media studies as before, according to the author, the earlier focus generally was on the media, film directors, film production, the script, aesthetic power and actors.
+For many decades, before VHS, DVDs, and online streaming services were around, the movie theater was the main and, typically, only location where audiences and films got together.
+That important context, says Melnick, has been neglected so far, thus ignoring film exhibition and connected “local, national, and global affairs.”

 This volume is highly recommended for those interested in film studies, theater architecture, global affairs and American Studies and it may easily become a standard title on the reception of American films abroad.
 The individual histories of particular theaters, the political/economic strategies of certain studios, their distribution chains and the overall effect of the important cultural resources “film” that in lots of well documented details reveal the impact of American popular culture is breathtaking.